location

 Post-Baccalaureate Researchers: If you are interested in funded post-baccalaureate research, you can consider applying to the Hot Metal Bridge program.

-Postdoctoral Researchers: Researchers interested in interdisciplinary work who have a background in chemistry, biochemistry, microbiology, or computational biology are always welcome to apply.
-Please contact Dr. Kenney via email, including a brief cover letter, your CV (including preprints and works in review), contact information for 3 letters of reference, and a 1-2 page narrative summary of your research contributions to date and your scientific and professional goals for a postdoctoral research position in this lab.
+Postdoctoral Researchers: Researchers who have or who will soon complete a Ph.D. in chemistry, biochemistry, microbiology, computational biology, or another relevant discipline are always welcome to apply for a postdoctoral position.
+Please contact Dr. Kenney via email, and attach your full academic CV (listing preprints and works in review), a ~2 page narrative summary of your research contributions to date and your scientific and professional goals for a postdoctoral research position in this lab, and contact information for 3 letters of reference.